Pension for researchers

 If you have worked in several EU countries, you may have accumulated pension rights in each of them.

-You can only receive your pension from the country where you now live (or last worked) once you have reached the legal retirement age in that country.
+You can only receive your pension from the country you currently live in, (or have last worked) once you have reached the legal retirement age of the given country.
 If you have accumulated pension rights in other countries, you will only receive those parts of your pension once you have reached the legal retirement age in those countries.
-So it's important to find out in advance, from all the countries where you have worked, what your situation will be if you change the date on which you start receiving your pension.
+Therefore, it is important to find out in advance how changing the date of your retirement affect your accumulated pension rights in other countries.
+If you take one pension earlier than the other, it might affect the amounts you receive.

 If you wish to claim a Hungarian retirement pension when you have left Hungary, but still plan to live in Europe, visit your local pension office where they will tell you what you are able to claim back when you leave Hungary.

 You may be entitled to draw an old-age pension even if you are still gainfully employed, up to the income ceiling set by law.
-Since 1 April 2007, pensioners who are in salaried employment are required to pay pension contributions on their income.
+Since 1 April 2007, pensioners in salaried employment are required to pay pension contributions on their income.
 After 365 days of insurance payments, their pension increases by 0.5% of the amount of the monthly contribution base.

 In 2005, a new tool, ’Premium years programme’ was introduced into the labour market, designed to keep the elderly in active employment.
-The objective of the programme is to let workers in the public sector ease into retirement by allowing them to continue to work part time.
-Public sector employees within 3 years of retirement who have completed at least 25 years of service can reduce their working hours while receiving 70% of their former salary, until they reach retirement age; this period counts towards social insurance rights.
+The objective of the programme is to let workers in the public sector ease into retirement by allowing them to continue to work part-time.
+Public sector employees within 3 years of retirement who have completed at least 25 years of service can reduce their working hours, while receiving 70% of their former salary until they reach retirement age.
+This period counts towards social insurance rights.
 This benefit can be considered as a form of pre-retirement.

 If you are living or staying outside the EU/EEA, you must submit your application to the Pension Payment Directorate.
 If the application is not submitted in person, the applicant’s signature on the printed form must be certified by a notary, or by the Hungarian Consulate, or by a local authority.